sswares/weazbootgradle/README.md

  * Javascript unit test suite powered by **Karma** using **Phantom.js**, which can be run through Intellij's Karma plugin as well.
  * **Protractor.js** end-to-end test suite for running integration type tests.
-When run through **Grunt** (or **Gradle**), stands up the spring boot uber jar and runs tests against that app.
+When run through **Grunt** (or **Gradle**), stands up the spring boot uber jars and runs tests against that app.
 When run through ide, can run against an app you stand up via a pre-configured run configuration.

 --
 ##TODO:
 * Most things, really.
-* License?

 --
 ##Known Issues: